AlexVOiceover/AlexVOiceover/README.md

-## Spanish Sound Pack For OpenTX and EdgeTX Featuring the Voice of Alexander.
+## Spanish Sound Pack For OpenTX and EdgeTX Featuring the Voice of Alexander (AlexVOiceover).

 The zip (Click on Link Then Click on Download) contains all the files but you can pick individual files from the es and SYSTEM folders to suit your needs (Right Click,Save Link As).